MileHacker Logo

 Pulau Renggis (Marine Park Centre): A small island directly opposite Tekek jetty, home to the Tioman Marine Park Centre.
 It features excellent shallow snorkeling with abundant fish life.

-Pulau Tulai (Coral Island), Pulau Chebeh, Monkey Bay, Asah Waterfall (Mukut Waterfall), and Nipah Beach all present remarkable the beauty of the natural world for finding new things.
+Pulau Tulai (Coral Island), Pulau Chebeh, Monkey Bay, Asah Waterfall (Mukut Waterfall), and Nipah Beach all present remarkable the beauty of the natural world for exploration.

 Getting Around